cwwang1979/CL-detection2023/README.md

 ```

 We provide you with a training set of pre-processing code to convert stack images to individual images, remove zero padding from individual images, and save them in your local directory as below tree directory structure.
-Please kindly check the code [HERE]()
+Please kindly check the code as follows [pre_processing_train_stack.py](pre_processing_train_stack.py).

 ```bash